Reconsidering Fairness Through Unawareness From the Perspective of Model Multiplicity: Related work

 \subsection{Less discriminatory alternatives and model multiplicity}

-In legal doctrine under U.S. anti-discrimination law, the concept of disparate impact is closely related to the idea of a \emph{Less Discriminatory Alternative}: a policy or decision-making process that leads to disparate impact may still be justifiable as long as there exists no alternative that meets the same legitimate objectives while producing less discriminatory outcomes.
+In legal doctrine under U.S. anti-discrimination law, the concept of disparate impact is closely related to the idea of a \emph{Less Discriminatory Alternative}: a policy or decision-making process that leads to disparate impact can be justifiable as long as there exists no alternative that meets the same legitimate objectives while producing less discriminatory outcomes.
 This principle plays a central role in Title VII of the Civil Rights Act and has informed a wide range of employment and civil rights cases \cite{barocas2016}.
 In the context of machine learning, less discriminatory alternatives can be operationalized as a fairness-aware criterion for model selection: if two models perform similarly regarding predictive accuracy but one model has lower disparate impact than the other, the fairer model could be considered as the less discriminatory alternative and thus would be both ethically preferable and potentially legally required in regulated environments \cite{barocas2016}.

-Although central to disparate impact, the concept of less discriminatory alternatives has only recently gained attention in the ML literature, particularly within the growing body of work on \emph{model multiplicity} (MM) \cite{black2024short, gillis2024}.
+Although central to disparate impact, the concept of less discriminatory alternatives has only recently gained attention in the ML literature, particularly in the context of \emph{model multiplicity} (MM) \cite{black2024short, gillis2024}.
 MM describes the phenomenon where multiple different models can achieve comparable accuracy on the same task.
-While the underlying idea --often referred to as the Rashomon effect-- has been known for decades \cite{breiman2001}, only in recent years has it become a focus of systematic investigation \cite{marx2020}.
-Despite promising recent work aimed at understanding model multiplicity \cite{semenova2023}, this area of research is still in its early stages and there are many open questions and potential lines of future work.
+While the underlying idea---sometimes called \emph{Rashomon effect}---has been known for decades \cite{breiman2001}, only in recent years has it become a focus of systematic investigation \cite{marx2020}.
+Despite promising recent work \cite{semenova2023}, this area of research is still in its early stages.